Tough day for MLB: Price out, Freeman positive, Tanaka hurt

 The most frightening scene of the day didn’t involve the coronavirus at all.

-During the New York Yankees’ first official summer camp workout, Tanaka got hit in the head by Giancarlo Stanton’s live drive.
+During the Yankees’ first official summer camp workout, Tanaka got hit in the head by Giancarlo Stanton’s live drive.
 Tanaka immediately collapsed and stayed own for a few minutes before sitting up and eventually walking off.

 The Yankees said in a statement that Tanaka was responsive and walking under his own power.
 He was sent to New York-Presbyterian Hospital for further evaluation.